ntavakoulnia/Customer-Churn-Prediction-/README.md

 Important Files

-Experiment With Various Models.ipynb: The main Jupyter notebook containing the code for data wrangling, EDA, segmentation, and machine learning modeling.
+Deployment Implementation.ipynb: The main Jupyter notebook containing the code for data wrangling, EDA, segmentation, and machine learning modeling.
 WA_Fn-UseC_-Telco-Customer-Churn.csv: The dataset used for the analysis.

-Methodology

-Data Cleaning: Handled missing values in the "TotalCharges" column by replacing them with zeros.
-Converted numerical columns like "SeniorCitizen" to categorical for better analysis.
-Created new features such as "tenure_group" to segment customers based on their tenure.

-Exploratory Data Analysis

-Visualized the distribution of numerical variables using box plots to identify outliers and understand central tendencies.
-Analyzed the relationship between tenure and churn to identify patterns.

-Customer Segmentation

-Segmented customers into groups based on tenure i.e (0-1yr, 1-2yr, etc).
-Created interaction features like "InternetContract" to analyze the combined effect of internet service type and contract length.

-Machine Learning

-Preprocessed the data using StandardScaler for numerical features and OneHotEncoder for categorical features.
-Trained and evaluated Logistic Regression and Random Forest models using GridSearchCV for hyperparameter tuning.
-Selected the best model based on performance metrics and interpreted the results to identify key churn factors.